-Shanghai Auto entered into business operation agreements with the VIEs and their shareholders in 2017, pursuant to which (1) each VIE shall not enter into any transactions which may materially affect such VIE's assets, obligations, rights and operations; (2) each VIE and its shareholders shall accept and strictly execute the proposals provided by Shanghai Auto in respect of the employment and dismissal of such VIE's employees and the daily business management and financial management of such VIE; and (3) each VIE and its shareholders shall only appoint individuals designated by Shanghai Auto as the executive director or director of the board of directors.
-Each of the VIE shareholders must sign powers of attorney assigning their powers and rights to Shanghai Auto.
-The term of each business operation agreement is 10 years and will be extended automatically for another 10 years except where Shanghai Auto provides prior written notice otherwise.
+Shanghai Auto entered into business operation agreement with Qianxiang Changda and its shareholders in 2017, and Zhejiang Jieying entered into business operation agreement with Zhejiang Jieying and its shareholders in 2021 pursuant to which (1) each Kaixin VIE shall not enter into any transactions which may materially affect such Kaixin VIEs' assets, obligations, rights and operations; (2) each Kaixin VIE and its shareholders shall accept and strictly execute the proposals provided by Shanghai Auto/Zhejiang Kaixin in respect of the employment and dismissal of such Kaixin VIEs' employees and the daily business management and financial management of such Kaixin VIE; and (3) each Kaixin VIE and its shareholders shall only appoint individuals designated by Shanghai Auto/Zhejiang Kaixin as the executive director or director of the board of directors.
+Each of the Kaixin VIE shareholders must sign powers of attorney assigning their powers and rights to Shanghai Auto/Zhejiang Kaixin.
+The term of each business operation agreement is 10 years and will be extended automatically for another 10 years except where Shanghai Auto/Zhejiang Kaixin provides prior written notice otherwise.